sphinx-doc/sphinx/Doc-3k/library/urllib.rst

    single: URL

 This module provides a high-level interface for fetching data across the World Wide Web.
-In particular, the :func:`urlopen` function is similar to the built- in function :func:`open`, but accepts Universal Resource Locators (URLs) instead of filenames.
+In particular, the :func:`urlopen` function is similar to the built-in function :func:`open`, but accepts Universal Resource Locators (URLs) instead of filenames.
 Some restrictions apply --- it can only open URLs for reading, and no seek operations are available.

 It defines the following public functions: